 Any and all student threats to inflict any harm to self or others will be taken seriously.
-Whoever hears the threat should report it immediately to school authorities.
+Whoever hears the threat should report it immediately to school personnel.
+Means to report include calling or emailing the school administration or using the Safer Ohio School tip line.
 The parent or guardian of the student who has made the threat will be notified.
 The parent or guardian of any student(s) who have been verbally mentioned as potential victims or listed in writing as potential victims will be notified.
 Violations of this policy may warrant the following: